Connect with us

 But we didn’t know whether the intellectual humility caused that openness to learning.
 We wanted to know if encouraging students to be more intellectually humble would actually make students more focused on learning and mastery and less likely to throw up their hands and surrender in the face of a challenge.

 So we randomly assigned participants to read one of two articles, one about the benefits of being intellectually humble, the other about the benefits of being highly certain.
-These articles looked like they had been written for a popular outlet, but they were actually written by us.
+These articles looked like they had been written for a popular media outlet, but they were actually written by us.

-As a story, we asked for participants’ feedback on the article: Was it intelligible?
+As a cover story, we asked for participants’ feedback on the article: Was it intelligible?
 Could a young person understand it?
 What was the main idea?

 Next, we asked participants to do a second, ostensibly unrelated activity.
 We asked them to imagine specific objects and rotate them in their minds’ eyes.
 These were tricky problems, taken from dental school admissions exams, aimed at determining a person’s spatial visualization skills.